MoTrPAC/caper/scripts/gcp_caper_server/README.md

 * Compute Engine API
 * Cloud Storage: DO NOT click on `Create credentials`.
 * Cloud Storage JSON API
-* Google Cloud Life Sciences API
+* Google Cloud Batch API

 Go to [Service accounts](https://console.cloud.google.com/iam-admin/serviceaccounts) on your project and create a new service account with the following roles:
 * Compute Admin
 * Storage Admin: You can skip this and individually configure permission on each bucket on the project.
-* Cloud Life Sciences Admin (Cromwell's PAPI v2beta)
+* Cloud Batch Admin
 * **Service Account User** (VERY IMPORTANT).

 Generate a secret key JSON from the service account and keep it locally on your computer.